Series of events starts: Hello Industry - Career entry into the non-academic labor market

 Self-reflection Willingness for personal development | Labor law and occupational safety | Entrepreneurial thinking |

-The links in the table will take you to relevant workshops or TU Clausthal service pages.
-Please also check the current course catalog or StudIP for the dates of your desired events.
+The links in the table will take you to thematically relevant workshops currently on offer or to the TU Clausthal service pages.
+Please also check the current course catalog or StudIP to find out when the events of interest to you are taking place.

 Doctoral graduates who have switched to a non-academic career feel that experience in project management - the ability to work in a structured manner, which every dissertation requires, a good grasp of new topics, the ability to familiarize oneself quickly with new topics and a good problem-solving ability- is important in their new job.
 Perseverance and frustration tolerance, which were demonstrated during the doctorate, are also frequently mentioned.
 Employers associate a doctorate with interdisciplinary skills and positive personality traits, such as analytical thinking and independent, structured work.